DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/README.md

     # Set FQDN as variable
     FQDN=$(az network public-ip show --ids $PUBLICIPID --query "[dnsSettings.fqdn]" --output tsv)

+We now have a unquie FQDN that we can use for our application.

 ### Deploy demo application to Kubernetes cluster
 Deploy the demo application using `kubectl apply`